MirMoneyJ/bazaar_tracker/README.txt

 Prerequisties
 - Node.js and npm should be installed.
-- npm install mongoose
-- npm install express
+- npm install mongoose, express, jsonwebtoken

 Installation Instructions